 - As soon as a segment gets edited in a higher workflow step, it cannot be overwritten anymore from a lower workflow step (even though the translator can continue editing and the segment is not "locked" for the translator).

 Another possibility, and a safer approach, for simultaneous translating and revising, would be splitting a file into smaller parts in all workflow steps.
-A reviser would start only after a certain part would be Completed by Linguist.
+A reviser would start only after a certain part is marked as Completed by the Linguist.

 Setting the job status to Cancelled will automatically set the same status to all the workflow steps of the same job.
 Please use this option with caution.

 A translator will be assigned to Workflow steps no. 1 and 3.
 With this setup, the revision goes "back" to the translator in a way.
-In the third step, he will be able to see reviser’s comments and corrections he would not see in his/her initial step.
+In the third step, he will be able to see the reviser’s comments and corrections, whereas he would not be able to see them in his/her initial step.